Cekomo/bankCore/README.txt

+- With 10th commit, I split all currency methods even if they can be written in one method with parameters.
+I did that since the input that user type doesn't return corresponding currency  value.
+It is better to apply currency method within one method.
+Try to merge them later.

+- Report of mySQL behaviour:
+    Each variable can get one value for each run.
+If any of variables assigned as twice or more, first value is erased and second one is assigned as real value.
+Briefly, if any of variables assigned once, other assignments overwrites to the same value.
+As an example in a single run, No: A balance has 100 tl.
+It sends No: B balance 100 tl and it is set zero.
+However, No: A balance can send up to 100 tl to No: C balance and No: B balance remains the same.
+Try to fix this issue.
+If each assingment is used at most once, there is no problem.
+This circumstances is valid for all the variables that contains changeable values.

 - After 30 commits I started to work on different computer.
 Therefore, each commit can be as same as the total line in code.
 However, the commit messages show the addition for respective code.